-Load balancing is an essential part of any streaming solution that uses more than one media server for playback.
-There are various types of load balancing solutions and these can be used on their own or combined, depending on how large and distributed the media cluster is.
-Depending on the type of streaming, some load balancing solutions are better than others.
+Load balancing is an essential part of any streaming solution that uses more than one Wowza Streaming Engine server for playback.
+There are various types of load-balancing solutions that can be used individually or together, depending on how large and distributed the server cluster is.
+And depending on the type of streaming, some load-balancing solutions are better than others.
 Your workflow and type of streaming will dictate which is the best choice for you.

 Load balancing requirements